Long distance observations: Object size and feature

 The objects, whose appearance is different from others are recognizable and detectable easier.
 It refers to these mountains, where some rock protrusions stand on the top.
 The same situation applies to the mountains more prominent than adjacent ones.
-Unlike mountains, industrial and infrastructure objects are usually much thinner, what makes them hard to notice and photography because of their angular width.
+Unlike mountains, industrial and infrastructure objects are usually much thinner, which makes them hard to notice and photograph because of their angular width.

 Object location

 The location of the observed object plays an important role, making it visible or not even from a small distance.
 The best visible are freestanding mountains or mountain ranges isolated from the mountain chain regardless of their relative altitude.
-Likewise separated mountains, industrial telecoms, and infrastructure objects are also visible from range because they are usually higher than the surrounding area.
-The telecommunications transmitters are often inherent elements of the mountains, making them easy distinguishable from others.
+Likewise, separated mountains, industrial telecoms, and infrastructure objects are also visible from the range because they are usually higher than the surrounding area.
+The telecommunications transmitters are often inherent elements of the mountains, making them easily distinguishable from others.